andy6804tw/express-web-demo/README.md

 ## Getting Started
 ### Clone Project
-you can create a new project based on Mocha-Chai-tutorial by doing the following:
+you can create a new project based on express-web-demo by doing the following:

 ```bash
 git clone https://github.com/andy6804tw/express-web-demo.git # or clone your own fork